sahithyandev/s3/src/content/docs/data-communication-networking/05-encoding-decoding.md

 ### Length of a bit

 Aka. duration of a bit.
-Time taken for transmittert to emit a bit.
+Time taken for transmitter to emit a bit.
 Larger the bit length, lesser the data rate but convenient for the devices.
 If the bit length is too short, it might be difficult for the receiver to detect the signal elements accurately.

 ### Baseband

-For digital signals: entire medium carries only one data signal at a time (e.g. Ethernet)
+For digital signals: entire medium carries only one data signal at a time.
+Example: ethernet.

-For analog signals: original frequency range of an analog signal before it is modulated
+For analog signals: original frequency range of an analog signal before it is modulated.

 ### Broadband

 Any type of signal transmission technique that carries two or more different data in separate channels.
-(Like a multi-lane highway)

 ## Encoding Types